Chall’s Stages of Reading Development

 In Stage 4, readers learn to deal with more than one point of view.
 Building on the basic knowledge acquired in Stage 3, Stage 4 involves learning how to sort through new layers of facts and concepts now added to those acquired earlier, as well as to handle a variety of interpretations of that knowledge.

 Stage 5 reading is characterized by students’ ability to organize knowledge in a generalized and abstracted way, and to create their own views on issues, based on their ability to synthesize and analyze the views of others.
+Table 1 summarizes these changes in reading development in terms of what readers can do at each stage, how these processes are acquired, and the relationship between reading and listening.

 A useful way to conceptualize these stages is in terms of the relative emphasis of the two major aspects of reading: the medium, which requires word recognition and word analysis (relationship between sounds and spelling), and the message, which requires understanding the meaning of the words, phrases, sentences, and paragraphs that are being read.
 Major shifts have to take place in the reader at each of the successive stages: from learning the medium—that is, recognizing the printed words and learning the alphabetic principle—to acquiring a more extensive, abstract, less familiar vocabulary and syntax.
 Note that a considerable change takes place at Stage 3, when the major task shifts from learning the medium to learning the message.